zed-industries/zed/docs/src/ai-completions.md

 ```

 You should be able to sign-in to Supermaven by clicking on the Supermaven icon in the status bar and following the setup instructions.

-## Inline completions

-There a number of actions/shortcuts available to interact with inline completions:

-- `editor: accept inline completion` (`tab`): To accept the current inline completion
-- `editor: accept partial inline completion` (`cmd-right`): To accept the current inline completion up to the next word boundary
-- `editor: show inline completion` (`alt-\\`): Trigger a inline completion request manually
-- `editor: next inline completion` (`alt-]`): To cycle to the next inline completion
-- `editor: previous inline completion` (`alt-[`): To cycle to the previous inline completion

-## Assistant Panel

-You may also use the Assistant Panel or the Inline Assistant to interact with language models, see [Language Model Integration](language-model-integration.md) documentation for more information.